chehanr/grosaleries-api/README.md

-# gosalaries-api
+# GroSaleries-api

-API service for the SWE20001 project (gosalaries-api).
+API service for the SWE20001 project (GroSaleries).

 ## Requirements